tcbic/Additional-Practice-and-Learning-Resources/README.md

 # Practice-and-Learning-Resources
-### A collection of resources for introductory/intermediate knowledge and additional practice.
+### A collection of resources to enhance knowledge and for additional practice.

 Harvard CS50 YouTube channel: https://www.youtube.com/channel/UCcabW7890RKJzL968QWEykA